rmello4d/TheSustainableDeveloper/beyond_muscles.md

 The idea of keeping our joints and ligaments healthier is a sustainable concern.
 It has important future consequences.

 For a developer, this is even more important.
-The amount of physical problems related to tendonitis, dupuytrens, carpal tunnel, bulge disks, back pain and etc is real.
-You can develop any of these problems after some years of coding.
+We often have physical problems related to joints, tendons and ligaments: Tendonitis, Dupuytrens, Carpal Tunnel, Bulge Disks, back pain and etc.  You can develop any of these problems after some years of coding.

 Is there a safe way to open and bring more flow and circulation to our joints and ligaments ?
 Yes.
 There are techniques for that and one of the best is Yin Yoga.